uzsito/attach-hexa/README.md

 ![rpm_simulation](graphics/header.jpg)

-On most motherboard headers, TACH pin is pulled high (+10-12V) by default, using internal pullup resistor.
-As the connected fan turns, it's own built-in electronics (hall-effect sensor, transistor) pulls the TACH line to GND twice in every revolution.
+On most motherboard headers, TACH pin is pulled high (+10-12V) by an internal pullup resistor.
+As the connected fan rotates, it's own built-in electronics (hall-effect sensor, transistor) pulls the TACH line to GND twice in every revolution.
 This results in a square-wave with a certain period, which is proportional to the fan's rotation speed.
 So if we would like to reproduce this, we have to pull that pin low at a specified rate.
 Arduino and similar microcontrollers can do that easily from code.
 The following schematic represents square-wave generation on channel 1:

 ![channel](graphics/channel.jpg)

-The custom pcb board is holding the Arduino Nano, and makes it capable of pulling +12V (or more) lines safely through transistors and base resistors.
-Arduino can be powered from any fan header (using Attach-Hexa GND & VIN pins as input) up to +12V, or from USB.
+The custom pcb board is holding the Arduino Nano, and makes it capable of pulling +12V (or more) lines safely through transistors.
+The entire unit can be powered from any fan header (using GND & VIN pins) up to +12V, or from USB.
 The power source is automatically selected to the highest voltage.

 ## Features
 * Six simultaneously working channels